Rehabilitation Courses

 This information is for anyone with axial spondyloarthritis, including people with ankylosing spondylitis.

-Royal National Hospital for Rheumatic Diseases (Bath)
+Royal National Hospital for Rheumatic Diseases / Royal United Hospital (Bath)

 The Royal National Hospital for Rheumatic Diseases in Bath (RNHRD) has a long tradition of providing excellent clinical care for axial SpA patients.
-They run a specialist axial SpA rehabilitation course.
-The aim of this course is to promote self management and provide patients with the resources to optimise their health.
+RNHRD is now part of the Royal United Hospital (RUH) Bath, and continue to run a specialist two-week rehabilitation course for axial SpA.

 The axial SpA course aims to help: